EconomicSpaceAgency/EconomicSpaceAgency/network/meetupguidelines.md

 Once you’ve decided on an audience, create an agenda that would be interesting to attendees.
 If this is the first meetup in your city, consider as an initial agenda item a discussion around the goal or focus of the group.
 This way you get buy-in and feedback early on from the community.

 ## Proposed first topics
 * As a possible first topic, we suggest an introduction to the vision on terraforming economic space that is at the heart of the ECSA network.
-TBA are the guidelines for a session on “What is Economic Space and ECSA?”
+Here is a presentation of the basics: [“What is Economic Space and ECSA?”](https://docs.google.com/presentation/d/e/2PACX-1vTjumMW415hdxRxe6utcoa_6-arZr05pz7TQ01Fx2GiM0rIQ-T1zHgiPav10-4iS_j-Xrdf_Y2E8JH7/pub?start=false&loop=false&delayms=3000)
 * AMA, Ask Me Anything, team answers questions, see below for how to request a team member to participate.
 If it is possible to prepare and relay the questions beforehand, the answers may be of higher quality and precision. :)

 ## Request Core Team member to call in